You can apply this operation either as a Filter or Create column operation:

 - Operand - timetaken>200 column

 Click Filter data.
-The table displays only those rows where both the timetaken>200 and bytestransferred>1000 values are true.
+The table displays only those rows where either the timetaken>200 or the bytestransferred>1000 value (or both) is true.

-Click Create column and follow the same steps to add a new Boolean column that shows true only when both the timetaken>200 and bytestransferred>1000 values are true.
+Click Create column and follow the same steps to add a new Boolean column that shows true when either the timetaken>200 value or the bytestransferred>1000 value (or both) is true.

 How does it work in LINQ?